 Do I have to bring the monitor and accessories? +

 Just the tower — we have monitors, keyboards, and mice on the bench.
 The exception is if your problem involves the monitor or peripherals (no display, USB issues, etc.); in that case bring them too.
-For tempered-glass cases or heavy water-cooled builds, call us at 717-739-9675 first and we’ll talk through safe transport.
+For tempered-glass cases or AIO-cooled builds, call us at 717-739-9675 first and we’ll talk through safe transport.